rtulke/flocate/README.md

 ## Overview

-This tree extends [flocate](https://flocate.sesse.net/) with forensic instrumentation.
-Flocate is derived from the original [plocate](https://github.com/plocate/plocate) project; the core ideas and much of the implementation remain thanks to that upstream.
+This repository extends [plocate](https://plocate.sesse.net/) with forensic tools. `flocate` originated from the original [plocate](https://plocate.sesse.net/) project; the core ideas and most of the implementation have been preserved thanks to this upstream project.
+In addition to the original fast plocate(1) implementation, updatedb can now collect metadata per file (mode, ownership, timestamp, size, and optional hashes) and store history logs per run.

-In addition to the original fast locate(1) implementation, `updatedb` can now capture per-file metadata (mode, ownership, timestamps, size and optional hashes) and persist per-run history logs.
-The companion tool `flocate-showdiff` lets you replay that history, diff two databases, or compare a database against a live filesystem tree.
+With the companion tool flocate-showdiff, you can play back this history, compare two databases, or compare a database with a live file system tree.

 ## Key Features